 The Lodge at Wakulla Springs was home to the first post office in Wakulla County.
 It is at the end of our Soda Fountain and still holds a few of the original pieces of post office equipment such cancellation stamps and a postal scale.

-It is no longer a post office, but instead has become the main bar at the Lodge, serving drinks for guests most nights.
+It is no longer a post office, but instead can transform into a nostalgic bar, serving drinks for guests.
 We also have a mobile bar that can be set up wherever your event is located on site.

 Edward Ball, who built the Lodge, made sure there was a supply of alcohol at the Lodge during the time Wakulla was a dry county.
 He had a hidden liquor store room off his private suite (room 102) and he loved Old Forester bourbon.
 This may have been because he was a forester himself in his work for the Saint Joe Paper Company.
 It is said he liked a shot of Old Forester in a Ginger Yip (a milkshake-like soda fountain treat that we still make at the Lodge).